oddbird/oddsite/content/cta/systems.rst

 cta_is: workshop
 cta_img:
   - src: talks/mia-btconf.jpg
-    alt: Struggling with design systems, CSS, or front end process?
+    alt: Miriam presenting
 headline:
-  - title: Resilient Web Systems Training & Consulting
+  - title: Resilient&nbsp;Web Training&nbsp;&amp;&nbsp;Consulting
-    tagline: |
-      Improve bowser compatability & team communication,
-      reduce maintainance, and scale your app
 summary: |
+  Take full advantage of the universal web, and reduce maintenance over the long term with resilient HTML, CSS, and JS systems.
-  Set your team up for long-term success with an in-depth training on front end code and workflow -- from advanced HTML/CSS to component libraries and documentation.
+  OddBird provides **custom consulting and in-depth trainings** on front-end architecture and workflow -- from advanced HTML/CSS to integrated design systems, component libraries, testing, and documentation.
-  OddBird offers
-  `1-3 day workshops with ongoing consulting`_:

-  .. _`1-3 day workshops with ongoing consulting`: /talks/resilient-systems/

-  - Take full advantage of the universal web
-  - Improve browser compatibility
-  - Streamline team workflow and communication
-  - Reduce maintainance as you scale

   .. callmacro:: birds/utility.macros.j2#face_block
     :author: 'miriam'

-    Learn more about our workshops,
-    and custom application design and development services -- with automated design systems built in:
+    Contact us for 1-3 day workshops with Miriam Suzanne, or ongoing consulting with our team of Python, UX, and front-end experts.

     .. callmacro:: content.macros.j2#link_button
       :content: 'Schedule a call with Miriam'